 This post may include affiliate links.
 Please see my disclosure.

 I am thankful you stopped by to check out this moist meatloaf recipe.
-I love sharing this recipe because it turns out delicious every time I prepare it.
+This meatloaf recipe turns out perfect every time.

-I am not here to give simply a meatloaf recipe but teach you how to prepare this meatloaf.
+I am not here to give only give you a moist meatloaf recipe but teach you how to cook it.
 If you have not made meatloaf lately because you need a good recipe, try this incredibly moist meatloaf.
 It has a sweet, tangy, flavorful sauce.

-One of my secrets to this very moist meatloaf is to use a meat thermeter.
+One of my secrets to this very moist meat is to use a meat thermometer.
 As soon as the meatloaf reaches 165 degrees, remove it from the oven.
-The meatloaf will continue cooking until it reaches around 170 degrees.
-DO NOT over cook meatloaf.
+The meat will continue cooking until it reaches around 170 degrees.
+DO NOT over cook it.
 It needs to be moist!
-Overcooking it will dry it out, which is probably why a lot of people do not eat meatloaf in the first place.
+Overcooking it will dry it out, which is probably why a lot of people do not eat meatloaf in the first place

 What kind of pan do I use to cook my super moist meatloaf?